Skip to content

 services:alias

-Use services:alias to specify the name by which the container will be available on the network.
+Use services:alias to specify the name by which the container will be accessible on the network.

 services: